akshayakolay/Portfolio/Tutorials/readme.md

 **Documentation Details:**

 * About: The sample is an assignment of a technical writing workshop offered by Amruta Ranade.
-The tutorial "Setup Twitch Studio" file describes the initial setup of Twitch Studio.
+The tutorial "Set up your Twitch Studio" file describes the initial setup of Twitch Studio.

 * Target audience: The tutorial is for users new to the application.